ServerlessLife/lambda-live-debugger/README.md

 - [Marko (ServerlessLife)](https://www.serverlesslife.com/)
 - ⭐ Your name here for big code contributions

-## Contributors (alphabetical)
+## Contributors (alphabetical):

-- ⭐ Your name here for documentation contributions, minor code additions, or sample projects submitted with bug reports.
+- ⭐ Your name here for notable code or documentation contributions, or sample projects submitted with bug reports.

 ## Declarment